 Here below we've picked a selection of our favourite recipes that lend themselves perfectly to spinach you've taken from your freezer.

-Use the puree spinach technique to add some pre-frozen cubes of spinach to this healthy smoothie recipe.
-Discover this simple spinach and apple recipe.
+Use the puree spinach technique to add some pre-frozen cubes of spinach to this healthy spinach smoothie recipe.

 Dips are very forgiving, as they're all about the flavour.
 Try whizzing your de-frosted spinach into a simple tasty dip.
 Here's how to make a spinach dip.